pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 abuse [the `process_vm_readv` syscall](https://man7.org/linux/man-pages/man2/process_vm_readv.2.html);[^no-guarantees]
 in general I suppose we could install signal handlers to catch `SIGSEGV` and `SIGBUS`.

+<div id="hp_read_swf-relaxed"></div>

+It's even worse for the single-cleanup `hp_read_swf` read sequence: there's no ABA protection, so a cleanup helper can pin an old value in `record.help.cell_or_pin`.
+This could happen if a read-side sequence is initiated before `hp_cleanup_swf`'s `membarrier` in `C1`, and the associated incomplete record is noticed by the helper, at which point the helper is preempted.
+The read-side sequence completes, and later uses the same record to read from the same address... and that's when the helper resumes execution, with a `compare_exchange` that succeeds.

+The pinned value "helped in" by `hp_cleanup_swf` is still valid---the call to `hp_cleanup_swf` hasn't physically destroyed anything yet---so the hazard pointer implementation is technically correct.
+However, this scenario shows that `hp_read_swf` can violate memory ordering and causality, and even let long-overwritten values time travel into the future.
+The simpler read-side code sequence comes at a cost: its load is extremely relaxed, much more so than any intuitive mental model might allow.

 [^no-guarantees]: With the caveat that the public documentation for `process_vm_readv` does not mention any atomic load guarantee.
 In practice, I saw a long-by-long copy loop the last time I looked at the code, and I'm pretty sure the kernel's build flags prevent GCC/clang from converting it to `memcpy`.
 We could rely on the strong "don't break userspace" culture, but it's probably a better idea to try and get that guarantee in writing.

 Having to help readers forward also loses a nice practical property of